Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of even dimension: Liouville Brownian motion and random GJMS operators

 In the case $n=2$, such a kernel exists, and it admits sub-Gaussian upper bounds (see~\cite{MaillardRhodesVargasZeitouni,AndKaj15}),

 for any~$\beta>\tfrac{1}{2}(\gamma+2)^2$ and constants~$C_i=C_i(\beta, \gamma, h, d(y,0))$. \end{remark}

 Now let us address the conformal quasi-invariance of the random co-polyharmonic operators.
 For this purpose, of course, we have to emphasize all $g$-dependencies in the notation and thus write $\Pol_g$ and $\Pol_g^h$ rather than $\Pol$ and $\Pol^h$.
-Furthermore, we fix $\gamma$ throughout the sequel and write $\mu_g^h$ instead of $\mu_{g,\gamma}^h$.

 Assume that the Riemannian manifold $(\M,\g)$ is admissible and that $|\gamma|<\sqrt{2n}$.
-Let $h\sim {\sf CGF}^{\M,\g}$ denote the co-polyharmonic random field and $\mu_g^h$ the corresponding plain Liouville Quantum Gravity measure on $(M,g)$.
+Let $h\sim {\sf CGF}_{\g}$ denote the co-polyharmonic random field and $\mu_g^{\gamma h}$ the corresponding plain Liouville Quantum Gravity measure on $(M,g)$.

 Given any $\g'=e^{2\varphi}\g$ with $\varphi\in\C^\infty(\M)$, define (a version of) the Liouville Quantum Gravity measure on $(M,g')$ according to Theorem \ref{q-in-meas} by

 with $v'=\vol_{g'}(M)$ and